afichet/spectral-exr/README.md

 This will compile an example program.

 # Sample programs

 You can find in `app` several sample programs using spectral OpenEXR.

 ## Macbeth

 Macbeth executable (`macbeth`) generates a Macbeth colour chart using the spectral data from: http://www.babelcolor.com/colorchecker-2.htm.
 It will generate a file `Macbeth.exr` from the execution place.

 ```bash
 ./bin/macbeth
 ```

 ## Fluo EXR

 Fluo EXR executable (`fluo-exr`) generates a simple checker-board made of two fluorescent patches: 3M fluorescent yellow Post-It (R) sticker and 3M fluorescent pink Post-It (R) sticker.
 Data courtesy of Labsphere Inc. It will generate a file `BiSpectral.exr`

 ```bash
 ./bin/fluo-exr
 ```

 ## Export spectrum

 Export spectrum executable (`export-spectrum`) extracts from the given pixel location the stored spectrum in an ASCII file.
-Each columns correspond to a polarisation component if present in the image. $S_0$, $S_1$, $S_2$, $S_3$ for emissive images and $M_{00}$ ... $M_{33}$ for reflective images.
+Each columns correspond to a polarisation component if present in the image. `S_0`, `S_1`, `S_2`, `S_3` for emissive images and `T` for reflective images.
 First column is the wavelength in manometers.
 Each column is separated by a space.

 It takes as arguments:
 - A spectral EXR